jnkwrych/jnkwrych.github.io/_posts/2014-08-18-why-id-love-to-use-firefox-but-cant.md

 From a developers point of view I like the Chrome tools much better than Firefox'.
 They feel snappier and go out of your way.

 If Chrome and Firefox had the exact same UI I would definitely prefer Firefox to keep the web a more innovative and open place but right now it feels too clumsy to me.
 I hope the core developers of Firefox will slim it down a bit and drag me away from the dark side :-)

+UPDATE Juli 2021
+I'm using Firefox on mobile and desktop now and I enjoy it a lot more than when I wrote this post.
+Still not quite as enojyable as Chrome but close engough :)